runtimeverification/haskell-backend/docs/2022-07-18-JSON-RPC-Server-API.md

 }
 ```

-where `original-term` and `rewritten-term` are optional and `origin` is one of `kore-rpc`, `booster` or `llvm`.
-The above will be emitted when `log-successful-simplifications` and `log-failed-simplifications` are set to true respectively.
+where `original-term`, `original-term-index`, `substitution` and `rewritten-term` are optional and `origin` is one of `kore-rpc`, `booster` or `llvm`.
+The order of the trace messages in the `logs` array is the order the backend attempted and applied the rules and should allow for visualisation/reconstruction of the steps the backend took.
+The `original-term-index` is referencing the JSON KORE format and is 0 indexed.
+The above traces will be emitted when `log-successful-simplifications` and `log-failed-simplifications` are set to true respectively.
 Not all backends may support both message types.
 When `log-successful-rewrites` or `log-failed-rewrites` is sent, the following will be logged respectively:

 ```json
 {